 For example, the IT staff at TRA Medical Imaging observed that their average bandwidth consumption was substantially lower than the 100 Mbps they were paying for.
 TRA is a Tacoma-area-based medical imaging and information firm with multiple locations, and relationships with numerous area hospitals.
 They have high bandwidth needs so they can accommodate transfers of high-resolution medical scans such as PET scans and MRIs between their multiple clinics, and to doctor’s offices, other clinics, and hospitals.
 By using OmniCenter to observe that they were consuming only about 40 Mbps of the 100 Mbps they were paying for, the CIO was able to save substantially on their bandwidth expenditures without impacting service.
 Armed with the data it gleaned from its observations, TRA renegotiated its wide area network contract with its service provider to replace an MPLS link with a mesh network and layer 2 networks, which are more secure and more reliable, as well as less expensive.
 The vendor agreed with TRA’s assessment and its request for a service change, and ended up reducing monthly costs for the WAN by half.
 The overall result was better connectivity at a much nicer price.

 Perhaps there’s an important corollary to the old saw we mentioned at the start of this post – namely, “If you don’t monitor it, you can’t manage it.”
 Fortunately for TRA, and for other organizations savvy and careful enough to match purchases to actual consumption levels, that also means you can sometimes save on outlays necessary to pay for network services by buying only as much as you need, in a form that provides the best combination of speed, function, and reliability.
-Beyond bandwidth management, such monitoring can also keep your IT staff informed about applications and services in use, and provide a basis to drive policy on unapproved use, and to make sure that the return on networking investments is maximized.
+Beyond bandwidth management, such monitoring can also keep your IT staff informed about applications and services in use, and provide a basis to drive policy on unapproved use, and to make sure that the return on network monitoring investments is maximized.